 "Every action you take is a vote for the type of person you wish to become."

 I know that I certainly do not want to become a littering hooligan, so I shoe-horned my ass back into the tunnel and retrieved the paper.

 And because of my mistakes, my whole family has to pay the price.
 Now, every time we leave the park each of us finds a piece of trash to throw away.

 Make the choices and play the part.
 It's not faking it, it's doing it.

-Your homework: What type of person do you wish to become?
+Your homework this week: What type of person do you wish to become?
 What actions will add up as votes for you being that person?